-The Appointed Actuary must understand and the reserving methods for other reserves and liabilities, as well as the placement of various reserve items within the blue blank
+The Appointed Actuary must understand the reserving methods for other reserves and liabilities, as well as the placement of various reserve items within the blue blank

-The Appointed Actuary must understand asset adequacy analysis and how to determine any amount of additional reserves to be established
+The Appointed Actuary must understand asset adequacy analysis and how to determine any amount of additional reserves to be established.
+Additionally, the Appointed Actuary must consider and understand the interaction between various lines of business when performing asset adequacy analysis.

 The Appointed Actuary must understand the treatment of reserve changes related to basis, method and assumption changes, and whether they flow through income or surplus, when and how.